 A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

 That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Long Island.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Long Island.

 A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

 - Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.

 After writing down this information, go to Settings, select Reset and press.
 You will be presented with five options:

-- Restart: Shuts your Nest down before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-- Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 - Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so that it can change the temperature accordingly.